surveyjs/survey-creator/docs/built-in-question-type-customization.md

-# Built-In Question Type Customization
+# Customize Built-In Question Types

 This help topic describes how you can use built-in question types to create a custom question type or combine them into a composite question type.